Space elevator: Construction

 The construction of a space elevator would need reduction of some technical risk.
 Some advances in engineering, manufacturing and physical technology are required.
 Once a first space elevator is built, the second one and all others would have the use of the previous ones to assist in construction, making their costs considerably lower.
 Such follow-on space elevators would also benefit from the great reduction in technical risk achieved by the construction of the first space elevator.

 Prior to the work of Edwards in 2000, most concepts for constructing a space elevator had the cable manufactured in space.
 That was thought to be necessary for such a large and long object and for such a large counterweight.
 Manufacturing the cable in space would be done in principle by using an asteroid or Near-Earth object for source material.
 These earlier concepts for construction require a large preexisting space-faring infrastructure to maneuver an asteroid into its needed orbit around Earth.
 They also required the development of technologies for manufacture in space of large quantities of exacting materials.

 Since 2001, most work has focused on simpler methods of construction requiring much smaller space infrastructures.
 They conceive the launch of a long cable on a large spool, followed by deployment of it in space.
 The spool would be initially parked in a geostationary orbit above the planned anchor point.
 A long cable would be dropped "downward" (toward Earth) and would be balanced by a mass being dropped "upward" (away from Earth) for the whole system to remain on the geosynchronous orbit.
 Earlier designs imagined the balancing mass to be another cable (with counterweight) extending upward, with the main spool remaining at the original geosynchronous orbit level.
-Most current designs elevate the spool itself as the main cable is paid out, a simpler process.
+Most current designs elevate the spool itself as the main cable is payed out, a simpler process.
 When the lower end of the cable is long enough to reach the surface of the Earth (at the equator), it would be anchored.
 Once anchored, the center of mass would be elevated more (by adding mass at the upper end or by paying out more cable).
 This would add more tension to the whole cable, which could then be used as an elevator cable.

 One plan for construction uses conventional rockets to place a "minimum size" initial seed cable of only 19,800 kg.
 This first very small ribbon would be adequate to support the first 619 kg climber.
 The first 207 climbers would carry up and attach more cable to the original, increasing its cross section area and widening the initial ribbon to about 160 mm wide at its widest point.
 The result would be a 750-ton cable with a lift capacity of 20 tons per climber.